Attention Deficit Hyperactivity Disorder (ADHD)

-Going outside, reconnecting children with wilderness, being in the quiet and calm can help greatly.
+Going outside, reconnecting children with wilderness can help greatly.
 Nature Deficit Disorder, a term coined by Richard Louv in his book, Last Child in the Woods, refers to the trend of children spending less time outdoors, resulting in a wide range of behavioral issues.
-“It’s a problem, because kids who don’t get nature-time seem more prone to anxiety, depression and attention deficit problems,” says Louv.
+“Kids who don’t get nature-time are more prone to anxiety, depression and attention deficit problems,” says Louv.

-Studies have shown that regular aerobic exercise is helpful for children with symptoms of ADHD, to become more attentive and less moody.
-Other studies have also shown that exercise can improve student's attention and academic skills.
-This scientific research encourages parents to ensure that their children receive opportunities for unstructured physical play as well as participation in team sports and activities like dancing, karate, swimming, bike riding, or walking.
+Studies have shown that regular aerobic exercise is helpful for children with symptoms of ADHD, to become more attentive, less moody and to improve student's academic skills.
+Be sure to ensure that your child has opportunities for unstructured physical play as well as participation in team sports.

 The whole family benefits: